jschneid-nmdp/fhirpy/README.md

 # fhirpy

-An exploration of the Python **fhirclient** package, a.k.a. the Python SMART on FHIR client.
+An exploration of HL7 FHIR using Python.
+Topics include the **fhirclient** package, OpenID Connect and OAuth 2, and SMART on FHIR.

 ## Overview